Simpli-Code/Philosophers/README.md

 • Any state change of a philosopher must be formatted as follows:

-◦ timestamp_in_ms X has taken a fork
+◦ timestamp_in_ms X has taken a Chopstick

 ◦ timestamp_in_ms X is eating